Culture & Institutional Excellence

 Back to top

-Sample DEI Questions
+Sample Student Success Questions

-Teaching-Specific DEI Questions:
+Teaching-Specific Questions:

 2. Please describe an experience you have had that demonstrates your knowledge and awareness of the culturally diverse backgrounds of students.

-3. What steps have you taken, or would you take, to remove potential barriers to academic success that may be experienced by some underrepresented students?
+3. What steps have you taken, or would you take, to remove potential barriers to academic success that may be experienced by some students?

 4. What are some of the ways you strive to make students from all backgrounds feel included through your teaching and mentoring?

-Research-Specific DEI Questions:
+Research-Specific Questions:

-Service-Specific DEI Questions:
+Service-Specific Questions:

 *Note that graduate students or some applicants from industry may not have “service” activities per se.
 Consider broadening to include other types of work experience if necessary.